-- Suspension and Stability: Safety features like trailer sway control, electronic stability control, and self-levelling suspension help keep things safe and smooth.
+- Suspension and stability - Safety features like trailer sway control, electronic stability control, and self-levelling suspension help keep things safe and smooth.

 If you're planning to tow a caravan, choosing the right car matters.
 You need strong towing capacity, good stability, and enough comfort for long trips.
 Here's a list of five of the best tow cars available this year, based on up-to-date reviews and specs.